A Survey of Natural Language Generation: Text Rewriting and Reasoning

 where $E(x_i)$, $T(x_i)$, $P(x_i)$ are word embedding, knowledge indication embedding and position embedding, respectively.
 The input embeddings are then fed into BERT model to get the knowledge and dialogue history encoding representations.

 Bao \textit{et al.} \cite{bao2020plato} design a pre-training framework with discrete latent variables.
 The pre-training tasks include repsonse generation and latent act recognition, which are jointly pre-trained through a unified network with shared parameters.
+Furthermore, inspired by the core idea of transfer learning, Wolf \textit{et al.} \cite{wolf2019transfertransfo} propose the TransferTransfo, which uses the paradigm of transfer learning to fine-tune the powerful transformer models.
+The specific fine-tuning tasks they select include: language modeling task, next utterance retrieval task, and generation task.
+Different fine-tuning tasks endow TransferTransfo with generalization performance for dialogue generation tasks in different scenarios.